 But Selkirk and his wife Cornelia have had no such doubts – not since their son Harry tried the Brainwave 1 workstation, an event that would change the whole direction of the Alphalearning Institute’s research ambitions.

 A number of beneficial “anomalies” had occurred during the initial executive testing – strange little tics and life-long problems disappearing , and by word of mouth, parents doing the course began to bring their disabled children along.
 In February 1994, Harry Selkirk was just two – so any fear of a placebo effect was removed.
 He was brought to a session in the UK, on the same day that a new batch of LEDs for the glasses arrived from the manufacturer.

-For some time, Adam had suspected that the frequency of light used – the same as the most intense light of a flame (610 nanometers) – would make a difference; that it would make changes permanent.
-But Harry’s reaction amazed him.
-A club foot since birth straightened out there and then, in just one 12-minute session, and it stayed straight.
+For some time, they had suspected that the frequency of light used – the same as the most intense light of a flame (610 nanometers) – would make a difference; that it would make changes permanent.
+But Harry’s reaction amazed them.
+A club foot (equinovarus) since birth straightened out there and then, in just one 12-minute session, and it stayed straight.

 In the following months, these health anomalies continued to occur.
 Not just improvement in concentration, confidence, rashes, depression and better pain control, but treating addictions, Attention Deficit Disorder, various types of dyslexia, several cases of epilepsy allowed to completely come off the drugs they used to control the problem.

 It became clearer – to them at least – that what had started out as simply a way of teaching executives to read faster and remember more was threatening to become a full-blown medical revolution, the Institute had to decide what it was in business to do.